GoldpawsStuff/AzeriteUI5/README.md

 - **/disablebar \<barID\>** - Disable a bar.
 Valid barIDs are 1-8.
 - **/enablebarfade** - Enable bar fading.
 - **/disablebarfade** - Disable bar fading, keeping buttons with actions always visible.

+### Movable Frames
+- **/lock** - Toggles movable frame anchors.
+Only available in Wrath Classic, as this is tied to the EditMode in Retail.